fatihcaliss/next-data-room/README.md

 -- This will create tables, RLS policies, and indexes
 ```

-4. Create a storage bucket named `documents` in your Supabase dashboard
+4. Create a storage bucket named `documents` in your Supabase dashboard:
+   - Go to Storage in your Supabase dashboard
+   - Create a new bucket called `documents`
+   - Make it private (not public)
 5. Get your project URL and anon key from Settings > API

-**Note**: The schema includes the new `shared_links` table for folder sharing functionality.
-See `SHARE_SETUP.md` for detailed setup instructions.
+**Note**: The schema includes Row Level Security (RLS) policies, storage policies, helper functions, and the `shared_links` table for secure folder sharing functionality.

 ### 3. Environment Variables